 Keto vs Atkins #2

 Studies show that both diets lead to weight loss [6, 7].
 However, most research notes that keto is superior to weight loss compared to Atkins.
-The Atkins diet does not turn you into a fat-burner for the long haul simply because you are allowed to eat 100 grams of carbs per day.
+The Atkins diet does not turn you into a fat-burner for the long haul simply because you are allowed to eat 100 grams of carbs per day during its later phases.
 This amount is sufficient for your body to keep burning sugar for fuel.
-The keto diet, on the other hand, requires sticking to 30 grams of net carbs per day turning you into a permanent fat burner.
+The keto diet, on the other hand, requires sticking to 30 grams of net carbs per day all the time, turning you into a permanent fat burner.

 Keto vs Atkins #3